shabaoma/nintendo-3ds-screen-detector/README.md

 ## Detecting
 This is the exciting part that you will get the clean image you want.

+1. Apply prediction on image.
+We will get a prediction probability result.
+Filter the value lower than 0.95.
+We will get a binary prediction result.

+2. Use `cv2.Canny` to get the edge of each block.
+It may generate many edges.
+Choose the one that has the biggest area.

+3. We roughly get the screen edge.
+But it doesn't shapes as a  quadrilateral.
+We calculate the nearest point to the corner on the edge.
+Plot the area on the original image.

+4. The result shows we get the area that we want.

+5. Flat the image using the method [pyimagesearch](https://www.pyimagesearch.com/2014/05/05/building-pokedex-python-opencv-perspective-warping-step-5-6/) provide.
+This is basically a matrix transform.

 ![detect](https://raw.githubusercontent.com/shabaoma/Nintendo-Switch-screen-detector/master/assets/detect.png)

 ## Detecting on iOS
+If you want to apply your model to iOS.
+I provide sample code that read image and detect the area.

 ![iOS](https://raw.githubusercontent.com/shabaoma/Nintendo-Switch-screen-detector/master/assets/iOS.png)